Home Compare MNDI.L vs WLK

 Mondi vs Westlake: Which Stock Looks Stronger in 2026?

 Mondi holds the cleaner structural position, with the lead spread across growth and profitability.
-Westlake still leads on valuation and stability, which keeps the comparison from looking entirely one-sided.
+Westlake still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (MNDI.L: STOXX 600, WLK: Russell 1000).